jeremytammik/tbc/a/1992_rvtsamples2024.md

 Should the next element id field in document be rolled back on transaction rollback is an independent issue though.
 Another independent issue is should the editor rubber banding (?) should reuse same element ids on every iteration?

 Jeremy Tammik
-well, if i rubber band a line in a loop and create a new element id for every iteration, and assuming an extremely slow loop running 100 iterations per second, i would end up using 100*60*60*24*365 = 3.153.600.000 element ids in one year of rubber banding... that is not a completely insignificant number... (edited)
+well, if i rubber band a line in a loop and create a new element id for every iteration, and assuming an extremely slow loop running 100 iterations per second, i would end up using 100*60*60*24*365 = 3.153.600.000 element ids in one year of rubber banding... that is not a completely insignificant number...

 Diane Christoforo
 Jeremy, is that three trillion?